frackham/cv/base cv.md

 BA English Studies (2:1) – University of Nottingham (2001-2004)

 Employment
-Peninsula Business Services (09/2017 – 03/2019) Junior Developer (Finance / Full Stack - C#, Angular, SQL Server).
+Peninsula Business Services (10/2018 – current) Junior Developer (Finance / Full Stack - C#, Angular, SQL Server).
-•	Responsible for UI, API and DB updates to principle business tools (internal) for delivering insurance policies.
+•	Responsible for UI (Angular / Typescript in Visual Studio Code), API (C#) and DB (SQL) updates to principle business tools for delivering insurance policies across all companies within the group.
-•	Developed cross-project administration hub in Angular ###Fleshed out admin project for managing cross-system settings.
+•	Implementation, development and UI amendments on cross-project administration hub in Angular for managing cross-system settings for Finance systems.
-•	###$UI amendments on admin tool.

-Peninsula Business Services (09/2017 – 03/2019) Junior Developer (Salesforce / SQL).
+Peninsula Business Services (03/2018 – 10/2018) Junior Developer (Salesforce / SQL).
 Placed with Salesforce team to lead on data migration project of an acquisition (SAP to Salesforce via SQL)
 •	Developed a Salesforce logging application used across 3 companies Salesforce Orgs to monitor declarative (flow and process) and code based system failures (asynchronous and synchronous logging).
 •	Actioned migration plan for ~7 million records from an undocumented SAP system to an in-use, shared Salesforce org with a significantly different object and domain model (e.g. multiple account-level objects transformed into single object).
+•	Used SSIS, DBAmp and SSMS to import large datasets to SQL Server relational databases in preparation for import into object-relational Salesforce data structures.

-Peninsula Business Services (09/2017 – 03/2019) Graduate Developer.
+Peninsula Business Services (09/2017 – 03/2018) Graduate Developer.
-As my data analysis position became more senior, I became aware of the limitations of my role and wanted to explore other avenues for supporting educational systems on a larger scale.
+As my school based data analysis position became more senior, I became aware of the limitations of my role and wanted to explore other avenues for supporting educational systems on a larger scale.
 I changed career to software development and programming to develop skills that allow me to solve problems on a more significant scale.
 This initial role was a rotation between 5 software development teams; Business Systems, Quality Assurance, Business Analysis, SharePoint and Salesforce.
 •	Worked with Business Systems on raising C# NUnit test coverage and e2e automation with protractor, karma and Jasmine (javascript test frameworks).
 •	Worked with Salesforce to develop GDPR request processing using a custom recursive reflection library in Apex (Java derivative DSL).